SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 27. Notice that the visual has 11 months only.

-	*The last month of the year, 2020 June, does not have any sales (yet).
+	>**Note**: The last month of the year, 2020 June, does not have any sales (yet).
 By default, the visual has eliminated months with BLANK sales.
-You will now configure the visual to show all months.*
+You will now configure the visual to show all months.

 28. In the visual fields pane, in the **X-axis** well/area, for the **Month** field, click the down-arrow, and then select **Show Items With No Data**.